 Participants can also access Peer-led Recovery Maintenance and Pastoral Care Support with our full-time staff.

 The only thing we ask is that you will have abstained on the day that you access the groups, although low level scripts are welcome.
 For more information on joining the free weekly workshops, please contact OETC’s office or register your interest here.

-We have also compiled a list of free creative and recovery maintenance resources available during Covid-19 social distancing.
-We will continue to update the list as more activities come online.
+We have also compiled a list of free creative and recovery maintenance resources available.

 When you participate in OETC’s drama workshops you also have the chance to make new abstinent friends to enjoy creative activities with.